The Pie is a Lie: ➊ Apple Pie!

 ― Yogi Berra

-A baked round apple pie is a treat that can be divided into multiple pieces by cutting across the center of the pie at different angles, breaking through the golden latticed crust.
+A baked round apple pie is a treat that can be divided into multiple pieces by cutting across the center of the pie at different angles, like petals of a flower, breaking through the golden latticed crust.
 It also can be cut from center to an edge at least two times and a served portion is that pie desert in between adjacent cuts, the wedge.
 The piece is called a slice.

 photo from Freepik